sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd-kyma/set-up-cicd-kyma.md

 7. Enter **cds-build** in the **Script** field.

-8. In the **CNB Build** section, enter the URL of your container registry in the **Container Registry URL** field (for example, https://index.docker.io if you are using Docker Hub).
+8. In the **CNB Build** section, enter the URL of your container registry in the **Container Registry URL** field (for example, https://index.docker.io if you're using Docker Hub).

 9. Open the value help for the **Container Registry Credential** field and choose **container-registry-credentials**.